 The Department enables rapid responses to threats of foreign interference, terrorism, organised crime and natural disasters through our Commonwealth Coordinators and the Director-General of Emergency Management Australia.
-The Department continues to contribute to Australia's unity and prosperity through the management and delivery of the migration, humanitarian and refugee programs.
-The Department also promotes social cohesion through multicultural programs, and manages and confers citizenship through the Australian Citizenship Program.
+The Department continues to contribute to Australia's prosperity and unity through the management and delivery of the migration, humanitarian and refugee programs.
+The Department also promotes social cohesion through multicultural programs, providing settlement services and by managing and conferring citizenship through the Australian Citizenship Program.